TeYuanLiu/teyuanliu.github.io/_posts/2021-07-13-tls-handshake.md

 1. The client sends a hello message to the server.
 The message contains which TLS version and which cipher suites the client supports, and a string of random bytes called the client random.

 2. The server puts its public key together with some metadata to form a certificate.
 A hash of the certificate is generated, encrypted with its private key, and then appended to the certificate.
-The server sends the certificate along with the server's chosen cipher suite, and another string of random bytes known as the server random, to the client.
+The server sends this updated certificate along with the server's chosen cipher suite, and another string of random bytes known as the server random, to the client.

 3. Once received the message, the client decrypts the encrypted certificate hash using the public key inside the message.
 Then the client calculates its own certificate hash to compare the newly-generated one with the one in the message.
 If they are equal the certificate is valid.